Tucson, AZ Demographics

 A map of Tucson's Population by Race

-Of the 467 places in Arizona, Tucson is the 2nd most populous.
+Tucson is ranked the 2nd most populous place in Arizona, out of 467 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Tucson was ranked the 2nd most populous place in the 2020 Census.

 Tucson's White Population